 Mobile now rules the world of online business

-In U.S. today, 68% of all U.S. adult population owns a smartphone – 83% of Millennial-aged adults, 87% of people living in households earning over $75,000 annually, according to Pew Research.
-And they are not only using smartphone to texting or tweeting; they often use their smartphone for online shopping.
+In the U.S. today, 68% of all U.S. adult population owns a smartphone – 83% of Millennial-aged adults, 87% of people living in households earning over $75,000 annually, according to Pew Research.
+And they are not only using the smartphone to texting or tweeting; they often use their smartphone for online shopping.
 In fact, the research by Connexity found that 73% of global online shopping happens on a mobile device.

 When the market share of mobile shopping is increasing quickly, mobile-friendly website is a must-have.
 Mobile has changed the consumer environment; the personalization is fast becoming the rule and then mobile optimization also becoming an essential first step.
 If you want to deliver any type of personalized user experience for all business size, target audience or industry segment, mobile is too important to be ignored.

 You want to implement the secondary initiatives like mobile-optimized email campaigns and SMS promotions, optimize your website for mobile is the first step that you need to be done.
-These extra-website mobile initiatives are important, but I want to emphasize the importance of building a mobile friendly website, it will be a stable foundation stone of your mobile digital marketing strategies.
+These extra-website mobile initiatives are important, but I want to emphasize the importance of building a mobile-friendly website, it will be a stable foundation stone of your mobile digital marketing strategies.

 Options to going mobile

 Yes, the first thing you need to do is make your site become mobile friendliness.
 This part, we are going to talk about how to create a mobile-friendly website.
-Broadly speaking, if you are a SMB, there are 3 options to go for mobile:
+Broadly speaking, if you are an SMB, there are 3 options to go for mobile:

 - Create a mobile website (M-dot website)

 - Create or redesign your site with Responsive Web Design

 - To create a mobile app